 – Lacks in higher threaded workloads

 AMD Ryzen 3 3300X is one of the best Ryzen CPUs for gaming you can buy on a limited budget.
 You will be amazed at its boost clock speed and overclocking capabilities.
-It is a 65 watts rated CPU and does not require many cooling facilities to have stable performance.
+It is a 65-watt rated CPU and does not require any cooling facilities to have stable performance.

-A quad-core with eight threads is still capable of handling any games with ease.
-Additionally, its boost clock and game cache make it one of the best gaming CPUs for 2021.
+A quad-core with eight threads is still capable of handling any game with ease.
+Additionally, its boost clock and game cache make it one of the best gaming CPUs.

 Its single-core performance is top-notch.
 This CPU easily beats Intel’s higher-tiered processors in single-core workloads.
 It is better than the Ryzen 3 3100 in both single and multi-core workloads.